Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Introduction

 \begin{enumerate}[leftmargin=*,label=(\arabic*), ref=(\arabic*)] \item We present the first comprehensive survey on MMCL.
 We start by detailing essential MMCL background knowledge, including the basic formulation, distinct MMCL scenarios, and widely used evaluation metrics.

 \item In our structured taxonomy of MMCL methods, we categorize existing MMCL works into four categories with thorough subcategory explanations.
-For each category, we provide representative architecture illustrations and offer a detailed methodology review, highlighting their key features and innovations accordingly.
+For each category, we provide representative architecture illustrations and offer a detailed methodology review, highlighting key features and innovations accordingly.

 \item We summarize the current datasets and benchmarks to facilitate research and experiments.
-We discuss promising future research directions in the rapidly evolving field of MMCL, providing insights into potential areas for further investigation and development. \end{enumerate}
+For this rapidly evolving field of MMCL, we provide an in-depth discussion of research trends, foundation models in MMCL, and the evolved stability-plasticity trade-off.
+We discuss promising future research directions, providing insights into potential areas for further investigation and development. \end{enumerate}

-\textbf{Connections with Other CL Surveys.} Several surveys are available mainly for general CL methodologies~\cite{Wang2024Comprehensive, DeLange2021Continual,Zhou2024ClassIncrementalLearning}.
-There are also CL surveys focusing on the specific unimodal modality, such as computer vision~\cite{Masana2022ClassIncremental,qu2023recentadvancescontinuallearning}, natural language processing~\cite{Ke2022Continual, Wu2024Continual,Zheng2024Lifelong}, and graph~\cite{Zhang2024Continual}.
+\textbf{Connections with Other CL Surveys.} Several surveys are available mainly for general CL methodologies~\cite{Wang2024Comprehensive, DeLange2021Continual, Zhou2024ClassIncrementalLearning}.
+There are also CL surveys focusing on the specific unimodal modality, such as computer vision~\cite{Masana2022ClassIncremental,qu2023recentadvancescontinuallearning} and natural language processing~\cite{Ke2022Continual, Wu2024Continual,Zheng2024Lifelong}.
 Additionally, with the advancing of pre-trained models and foundation language models, two works specifically review these developments~\cite{Zhou2024Continual,Yang2024Recent}.
+There are CL surveys that specifically focus on other aspects like federated learning settings~\cite{Yang2024Federated} and knowledge distillation~\cite{Li2024Continual}, but they do not discuss MMCL methods.
 Our work aims to present a comprehensive MMCL survey, addressing the lack of a dedicated survey in this area and filling this gap.